rocrill/crock-on/README.md

 **Feature 4.
 Random Recipe page**

-  * The random recipe page is a page which generates a new random recipe each time the user visits it.
+  * The random recipe page is a page which selects and displays a random recipe each time the user visits it.
 It contains the recipe card as displayed on the home page, containing the recipe image, title, author name, number of likes and comments and posting date.

 Desktop: